aditya-xq/PromptGPT/README.md

-# PromptGPT: Crafting Creative Prompts with Self-Improving Feedback Loops
+# PromptGPT Pro: Crafting Creative Prompts with Self-Improving Feedback Loops

 Introducing **PromptGPT**, a specialized AI designed to generate creative and concise prompts while continuously improving through feedback loops.
 It is your drop-in replacement for prompt engineering from the context of language and articulating thoughts better.